alexmav04/Data-Structures-and-Graph-Algorithms/README.md

 ## 5-Evaluation-of-Arithmetic-Expression
 * Design and implement effcient data structure and algorithm for the evaluation of arithmetic expressions and assignment operation, infix format.

+## 6-Segment-Tree
+* Design and implement effcient data structure and algorithm for the evaluation of arithmetic expressions and assignment operation, infix format.

+## 7-Huffman-Code
+Not done yet.